 Then a third stranger turns up, this time short and blonde rather than tallish, gaunt and dark.
+(Utilising the age-old storytelling technique of Rule of Three.)
 But he won’t come in.
 He’s terrified by the sight of people in the room.
 He closes the door and runs away.

 The characters stand around the ominous gray stranger in the centre of the room and someone chants as if trying to get rid of the devil.
 Then a gun goes off in the distance, which they know to be fired whenever a prisoner escapes from the nearby town of Casterbridge, where there is a prison.

 They deduce that the terrified man was the sheep thief, and that he fled because he recognised his own executioner.
 The firing of the alarm gun continues at intervals.